 Is there a Chinese LAH?

-So if you ask a Chinese in any county what 啦 means, you would get the answer for the meaning of LAH, just translated to the Malay, Indian, or Manglish language.
+So if you ask a Chinese in any county what 啦 means, you would get the answer for LAH’s meaning, just translated to the Malay, Indian, or Manglish language.

-If you are from the East and are thinking about how do Malaysians speak in Mandarin, I’m sorry I don’t have any examples.
+If you are from the East and think about how do Malaysians speak in Mandarin, I’m sorry I don’t have any examples.
 Maybe these few words will help explain.

 ApaLAH – 什么啦 – what LAH